All Episodes

 They are throwing stuff up against the wall in the Obama campaign, hoping something sticks.

-This war on women, the war on women, look at all the money and time and effort.
+And all this, this war on women, the war on women, look at all the money and time and effort.

-After all this time on the war on women.
+Romney and Obama tied in women in the real clear politics average tied after all this time on the war on women.

-Here's uh here's Gretchen in Long Beach, Mississippi.
+Here's Gretchen in Long Beach, Mississippi.

 Great to have you on the program.